Are you familiar with the Greek mythology Pandora’s box?

 We don’t yet know the consequences of eating gmo potatoes.
-The facts are out there and the scientist who created the gmo potato tells us that Pandora’s box has been opened.
+The facts are out there and the scientist who created the GMO potato tells us that Pandora’s box has been opened.

 Most of these articles and the book are from 2018.
-That means there has been a few years already for these potatoes to get out on the market and and into the store, and to contaminate normal potatoes and products.
+That means there has been a few years already for these potatoes to get out on the market and and into the store, and to contaminate regular potatoes and products.
 So you need to be vigilant starting now!

 How Hidden Toxins are Sabotaging Your Health

 Hidden Health Dangers: A Former Agbiotech Insider Wants His GMO Crops Pulled